Broadway Tips for WorldPride: How to Do Theater in NYCApril 5, 2016 - by Griffin Miller, Theatre Editor

 On Your Feet!
 Image: Matthew Murphy

 Finally, don’t forget autographs!
-Following Broadway shows, the cast will sign programs at the stage door; for Off- and Off-Off-Broadway, they will often meet-and-greet in the lobby... just make sure to have a pen ready!
+Following Broadway shows, the cast will sign programs at the stage door.
+The bigger the star, the bigger the crowd, so be wary of pushy fans around you while you extend your program for a signature.
+For Off- and Off-Off-Broadway, they will often meet-and-greet in the lobby.
+Make sure to have a pen ready!